 Here's a sneak peak of the current prototype in action, verifying the Protobuf plugin (yes, we'll use Pact to test the Pact plugins 🤯):

-Beta support has been added to Pact JVM, Pact JS and Pact Go with the plan to be generally available in key languages in Q1 2023.
+Support for plugins has been added to Pact JVM, Pact JS and Pact Go with the plan to be generally available in all key languages in Q3 2023 (last updated May, 22).

 The Pact Plugin Framework is now live 🚀